Write KEGG pathway map files incorporating data sourced from anvi'o databases..

 before this program’s package requirements were included.
 These can be installed with the following command.

-pip install biopython ReportLab pymupdf frontend
+pip install biopython reportlab pymupdf

 Alternatively, KEGG data can be set up not from a snapshot but by downloading the newest files available from KEGG using the -D